ricko2001/Genealogy-scripts/RM -Switch source template/ReadMe.txt

 ===========================================DIV50==
 Getting Started

+Determine what you want done.
+You should have one of more sources that need to have the source template switched.
+That means you'll need to know:
+ * the exact name of the source template the source is currently using.
+The "old" source template.
+ * the exact name of the source template that the source should be switched to.
+The "new" source template.
+ * where data in the fields in the "old" source template should be moved to in the "new" source template.
+The "mapping".

+The new source template needs to be created before running the script.
+The mapping should also be determined before the first run.
+Experience says that the first (several) runs of the script will not give exactly what you want.
+Each run will give results that will hep you refine the new source template and the mapping from old to new fields.

 To install and set up the utility:
 *  Install Python for Windows x64  -see below
 *  Create a working folder on your disk (maybe in your Documents folder)